MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 3. If you see a **User Access Control** dialog box, click **Yes** so that the Azure Information Protection client can update the registry.

 Your installation is now complete and you can use the Azure Information Protection unified labeling client to label and protect your documents and emails.

+## Next steps

+To learn more about the unified labeling store that the Office 365 Security & Compliance center now uses, read the following blog post: [Announcing the availability of unified labeling management in the Security & Compliance Center](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492).